 Yep - the good old 1960's advice of monitoring one's heart rate in pregnancy is golden in my books.
 But not for their reasons.
 Discomfort has become quite the norm in modern exercise and oftentimes pushing through discomfort is seen as an achievement.
 Pregnant modern athletic women need the monitor to objectively tell them how hard they're pushing.

 So get shopping and keep under 80-85% max heart rate.
 Garmin, MyZone, Polar, and now even FitBit and Apple Watch have all been clinically validated as accurate HR monitors.
-Subjectivity isn't good enough for the pregnant modern athletic female population - we need technology to help us know how hard we're pushing.
+Subjectivity isn't good enough for the pregnant modern athletic female population - you need technology to help you know how hard you're pushing.

 Hope some of that has been a help for you newly pregnant fitness fiends.